crisog/crisog.github.io/src/content/blog/docker-for-webdevs-part-2.md

 RUN npm ci

+# This assumes you are using a bundler like esbuild,
+# and no external dependencies are required other than our index.js
 RUN npm run build

 # --- Runtime Stage ---
 FROM node:22-alpine

 WORKDIR /app

+# If your app does need production dependencies
+# COPY --from=builder /app/package*.json ./
+# RUN npm ci --only=production

 # Copy only the built files from the build stage
 COPY --from=builder /app/dist ./dist